jbedichekTT/api_database_tools/README.md

 python server.py
 ```

-The server will expose all tools through the MCP protocol for integration with AI assistants.
+The server exposes all tools through the MCP protocol for integration with LLMs.

 ## Requirements